TrshPuppy/obsidian-notes/computers/windows/active-directory/objects.md

 ### SIDs & Security Principles
 Security Principles are a special category of objects which *can be authenticated* by the [operating system](../../concepts/operating-system.md).
 Users, computers, and Groups *are all security principles*.
 In addition to having a GUID, security principles are assigned *a second unique identifier* called a Security Identifier (*SID*).
 ### Distinguished Names
-These are analogus to the *absolute path* of the object in a file system.
+These are analogous to the *absolute path* of the object in a file system.
 It specified complete information *on the object's location* within the domain.
 The name itself includes:
 - the domain name
 - OUs it belongs to
 - the object's name